Hectorcaban-sudo/SalesforceNexusServer/README.md

 Manage users from **Users** in the admin console (admin role required), or via the API (`GET/POST/PUT/DELETE /api/users`).
 You can't delete or demote your own account — have another admin do it if needed.

+> **Project membership is not an authorization layer.** `project_members` (per-project
+> `project_admin`/`operator`/`viewer`) records who's on a project and drives `include_global`
+> filtering (see "Projects" below), but no route checks it — every mutation is still gated purely
+> by the three global roles above.
+A global `operator` can edit any project's orgs/events/
+> integrations regardless of whether they're a member of that project.
+Treat project roles as
+> organizational metadata, not a permission boundary until an authorization dependency is added
+> that actually reads `project_members`.

+## Projects — scoping, not access control

+Orgs, events, integrations, and SharePoint connections/actions can carry a `project_id`.
+Filtering is real and server-side (`app/project_scope.py`), in two modes:

+- **Strict** (orgs, events, SharePoint connections) — a request scoped to project A never sees project B's (or unscoped/legacy) rows.
+- **Library-style** (`include_global=true`: rules, processors, and — as of the "Integrations tab changes" update — integrations too) — project-scoped rows plus every *unscoped* row, so pre-existing global integrations/processors/rules keep showing up everywhere as shared hooks instead of disappearing once a project is selected.
+The admin UI tags each row **Shared** (unscoped) or **Project** (scoped) so it's obvious which is which.

+What this does **not** do: gate who can create/edit/delete anything — see the RBAC note above.

 ## Database backends